esadakman/javascript-ios-calculator/README.md

 - CSS
 - JS

-### At the end of the project, students will be able to;
+### At the end of the project, i will be able to;

-- improve coding skills within HTML & CSS & JS
+- improve my coding skills within HTML & CSS & JS
-- use git commands (push, pull, commit, add etc.) and Github as Version Control System.
+- using git commands (push, pull, commit, add etc.) and Github as Version Control System.

+### Project Link
-You can reach my project from [here](https://calcyto.netlify.app/)
+You can reach my project from [here](https://calcyto.netlify.app/) 👈
+### Preview of the Project
 ![calcy](https://user-images.githubusercontent.com/98649983/175832851-36755c86-6a4e-48b1-a37e-ae8728494022.gif)